Home » Healthy Living » Simple Basil and Ginger Tea Recipe For Inflammation

 How turmeric helps inflammation

-According to Johns Hopkins, turmeric's natural compound, curcumin, shows in studies to display positive effects against conditions and diseases that involve inflammation.
-Ingesting turmeric can possibly protect cells from damage caused by free radicals.
+According to Johns Hopkins, turmeric's natural compound, curcumin, has been shown in studies to display positive effects against conditions and diseases that involve inflammation.
+Ingesting turmeric can protect cells from damage caused by free radicals.

-Adding fresh turmeric into foods and drinks may help the body absorb its bioactive compounds better.
+Adding fresh turmeric to foods and drinks may help the body absorb its bioactive compounds better.
 This is because curcumin is quickly utilized and disposed of by the body.

 How Basil helps inflammation